statamic/docs/content/collections/tags/nav.md

 ---
 ### Basic Example

-Here is an example to output your nav on the front-end.
+Here is an example of how to output your nav on the front-end.

 ```
 {{ nav include_home="true" }}